Image

 • The state’s Unhyped campaign was effective in promoting short-term vaping prevention and cessation or reduction in teens and young adults.

-In response to data from the PACE study, the Unhyped campaign has since adapted messaging in response to new data on youth vaping, like the association between vaping and mental health issues.
+In response to data from the PACE study, the Unhyped campaign has since adapted messaging on the association between vaping and mental health issues, along with facts on the harms of vaping any substance.
 For more on the Unhyped campaign, visit https://unhypedvt.com/.

-In an effort to reduce high rates of tobacco use among people with mental health and substance misuse disorders, the Tobacco Control Program partnered with a trusted organization already serving this population to increase Vermonters’ access to on-site quit support.
+To reduce high rates of tobacco use among people with mental health and substance use disorders, the Tobacco Control Program (VTCP) partnered with the University of Vermont Center On Rural Addiction (UVM CORA), a trusted organization already serving this population in rural Vermont by increasing access to substance use disorder (SUD) and tobacco use disorder treatment.

 The Problem:

-Individuals with mental health or substance misuse disorders are often overlooked for quit support, in part because smoking is generally accepted as a crutch or coping tool.
-Hoping to turn the tide on this trend, the Tobacco Control Program provided funding to treatment organizations, like the Clara Martin Center, to expand on-site, quit-smoking services.
+Individuals with mental health or substance use disorders are often overlooked for tobacco quit support, in part because smoking is generally accepted as a crutch or coping tool.
+Dedicated to turning the tide on this trend, the UVM CORA program assisted clinics treating individuals with SUD by providing nicotine replacement therapy (NRT) and other cessation resources for those also using tobacco.

 The Plan: